|Registration Regulation||Parallel Paper Presentations||Poster Sessions||Tutorials|

 These sessions will accommodate the presentation of late-breaking scientific and professional news or work in progress.
 For the review process, an abstract of 300 words should be submitted, including the essence of the planned presentation.

 The abstract, which should be submitted for the review process, can be submitted in either DOC or PDF format, but no special formatting guidelines apply in this stage.
 References, tables and figures are acceptable in the abstract.
 The 300-words limit excludes references.

-The camera-ready poster extended abstracts shall have typically 6 pages (they will not be published if they are less than 4), and must be written in the form of self-contained short research papers.
+The camera-ready poster extended abstracts shall have typically 6 pages (no more than 8 and no less than 4), and must be written in the form of self-contained short research papers.
 They should be submitted in both DOC and PDF format.

 Half-day will be offered at introductory, intermediate and advanced levels covering the entire spectrum of the topics of the Conference.
 For the review process, an abstract of 300 words should be submitted, including the objective, content and target audience.